Experience-Monks/three-path-geometry/README.md

 This is best suited for a drawing app that needs to render *thousands* of commands, i.e. using a static geometry.

-> :bulb: Until [this patch](https://github.com/mrdoob/three.js/pull/9631) lands, dynamic growing/shrinking of buffers is not supported by ThreeJS.
+> :bulb: Dynamic growing/shrinking of buffers is only supported in ThreeJS r82 and higher.

 ## Install